ciotto/ciotto.github.io/sites/ci8/multiple_choice_test_omr/README.md

 ![Test 4](images/test4/res_test5-b.png)

-Of course, with bigger checkboxes or in general with a well formed test the results are better, but my scope is to create a script that works in all the casesOf course, with bigger checkboxes or in general with a well formed test the results are better, but my scope is to create a script that works in all the cases with correct configurations.
+Of course, with bigger checkboxes or in general with a well formed test the results are better, but my scope is to create a script that works in all the cases with correct configurations.

-In the test five I added a bounding box as new parameter and all the results have been perfect.
+In the [test number five](test5.py), I added a bounding box as new parameter and all the results have been perfect.

 ![Test 5](images/test5/res_test5-b.png)